-Gnu's "zip" compression.3 There is one parameter.
+Gnu's "zip" compression.
+There is one parameter.

 1. The level of compression.
 This may range from 1 to 9.
 1 provides the least compression and requires less execution time.
 9 provide the most compression but require the most execution time.
 Values in-between provide varying compromises of these two extremes.
+6 normally provides a better balance between compression and execution.